Chazzvdh/Stream-Walkers/README.md

 ---

-## License & Usage
+## License

-**© Copyright [Year] [Your Name].
-All Rights Reserved.**

-This project and its source code are **Proprietary**.

-- **You MAY:** View this code for educational purposes or to evaluate the developer's portfolio.
-- **You MAY NOT:** Use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.

-Unauthorized copying of this file, via any medium, is strictly prohibited.
+This project is licensed under the **ISC License**.

+Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

+See the `LICENSE` file for more details.

 ---